HuntsmanCancerInstitute/MultiRepMacsChIPSeq/applications.md

 false positives.
 An optimal balance is therefore desirable.
 This is most important when comparing between replicates or samples.

-This script has two primary modes:
-1. Randomly subsample or remove duplicate reads to reach a target duplication rate.
-Results in a more uniform duplicate reduction across the genome, which can be more typical of true PCR duplication.
+This script can randomly subsample or remove duplicate reads to reach a target duplication rate.
+This results in a more uniform duplicate reduction across the genome, which can be more typical of true PCR duplication.
-   Set the --frac and --random options below.
-Can also optionally set the --max option to remove extreme outliers.
+Set the target duplication fraction rate with the --frac option below.

-2. Remove duplicate reads at positions that exceed a threshold, either manually set or automatically calculated, to achieve a target duplication rate.
-Not usually recommmended as it reduces signal at
-   top peaks without addressing low level duplication across the genome.
+This script can also simply remove excessive duplicate reads at positions that exceed a specified target threshold.
+This can be set either alone or in combination with the random subsample.
+Using alone is generally not recommmended, as it reduces signal at extreme peaks without addressing low level duplication elsewhere across the genome.

 For ChIPSeq applications, check the duplication level of the input.
-For mammalian genomes, typically 10-20% duplication is observed in sonicated input.
-ChIP samples typically have higher duplication.
-Set the target fraction of all samples to the lowest observed duplication rate.
+For mammalian genomes, typically 5-20% duplication is observed in sonicated input.
+For very strong enrichment of certain targets, it's not unusual to see higher duplication rates in ChIP samples than in Input samples.
+Generally, set the target fraction of all samples to the lowest observed duplication rate.

 Single-end aligment duplicates are checked for start position, strand, and calculated alignment end position to check for duplicates.
 Because of this,